EmuDeck/emudeck.github.io/docs/emulators/steamos/yuzu.md

 Some games will take additional setup, requiring mods or an extensive alteration of settings.
 The EmuDeck Community Creations page collects these configurations in one centralized location.

-You can submit or view special game configurations here: [Special Game Configurations](../../community-creations/steamos/community-creations.md#yuzu-nintendo-switch)
+To submit or view special game configurations, see [Special Game Configurations](../../community-creations/steamos/community-game-configurations.md#yuzu-nintendo-switch).

 **Current List of Special Game Configurations**